-The rural sanitation study took place in two counties (Lofa and Nimba) where USAID had recent sanitation investments aimed at supporting communities to achieve and sustain Open Defecation Free Status through the USAID/PACS project.
-Although the PACS project implemented sanitation interventions in 816 communities, only one-third of those communities received the entire PACS package of multi-sectoral interventions.
-Breakthrough ACTION Liberia re-visited the same PACS communities who received the full intervention that were sampled through the project's endline evaluation (n=29).
-Breakthrough ACTION Liberia assessed the ODF status of all 29 communities.
-Based on the community ODF status, Breakthrough ACTION Liberia selected 11 communities that achieved and sustained ODF status since the end of the PACS project, along with 10 communities that achieved but did not sustain ODF status since the end of the PACS project.
-Breakthrough ACTION Liberia also selected 10 communities that never achieved ODF.
-Within those 33 communities, Breakthrough ACTION Liberia conducted a series of household observations, household questionnaires, focus group discussions, indepth interviews, and key informant interviews as per the sample table listed below.
+The rural sanitation study took place in two counties (Lofa and Nimba) where USAID had recent sanitation investments aimed at supporting communities to achieve and sustain ODF status through the USAID/PACS project.
+Although the PACS project implemented sanitation interventions in 1490 communities, only one-third of those communities received the entire PACS package of multi-sectoral interventions.
+Breakthrough ACTION Liberia revisited the same PACS communities who received the full intervention that were sampled through the project's endline evaluation (n=29) and assessed the ODF status of all 29 communities.
+Based on the community ODF status in the PACS 2019 endline study, Breakthrough ACTION Liberia selected 11 communities that achieved and sustained ODF status since the end of the PACS project, along with 10 communities that achieved but did not sustain ODF status since the end of the PACS project.
+Breakthrough ACTION Liberia also selected 12 communities that never achieved ODF status.
+Within those 33 communities, Breakthrough ACTION Liberia conducted a series of household observations, household questionnaires, FGDs, IDIs, and KIIs as per the sample table listed below.